container-storage-interface/spec/spec.md

   // request.
 This is a REQUIRED field. string target_path = 5;

-  // The capability of the volume to be published.
-This is a REQUIRED
+  // The capability of the volume the CO expects the volume to have.
-  // field.
+  // This is a REQUIRED field.
   VolumeCapability volume_capability = 6;

   // Whether to publish the volume in readonly mode.
 This field is